Common Problems with Low-E Glass Windows

 I don’t want to spend extra time repotting my plants because their pots have melted.
 I also hate wasting lots of water on my lawn when other solutions exist.
 Planting in front of energy-efficient windows can lead to drought-like conditions for the soil and require a lot more maintenance from you to keep your garden and flower beds alive.

 It’s important that you’re able to look at the purchase of new windows from all angles.
-If you’re trying to improve the energy efficiency of your San Antonio, New Braunfels, or San Marcos home, it only makes sense to invest in better windows and window treatments.
+If you’re trying to improve the energy efficiency of your San Antonio, New Braunfels, or Corpus Christi home, it only makes sense to invest in better windows and window treatments.
 You can raise and lower your blinds and open and close your curtains as a way of controlling how much sunlight enters your home at all times.

 Things You Should Do Before Investing in Energy-Efficient Windows